 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Osteo Bi-Flex (chondroitin and glucosamine)?
+What should I avoid while taking Osteo Bi-Flex?

 Follow your healthcare provider's instructions about any restrictions on food, beverages, or activity.